LSB - Learning Support Base

 What will my child’s day look like?

 Social skills are emphasised, both in lesson time and in free time.
-Boys’ and girls’ social skills groups run during PSHE lessons and personal skills are worked on as needed, ranging from toileting and dressing skills to friendship skills.
+Personal and social skills are worked on as needed, ranging from toileting and dressing skills to friendship skills.

 Weekly life skills lessons allow students to grow in confidence as they develop new skills.
 They also allow them to access out of school activities and interact with the local community.
-Activities could include sailing, skiing, volunteer work, visits to local shops and cafes and accessing public transport.
+Activities could include sports activities, volunteer work, visits to local shops and cafes and accessing public transport.

-In addition to this, KS4 students increase their life skills lessons and can access supported or independent work experience.
+In addition to this, KS4 students increase their life skills and vocational courses and can access supported or independent work experience.
 There is also the opportunity to access college courses.
-KS4 students work towards Entry Level courses and GCSEs, if appropriate.
+KS4 students work towards Entry Level, Level 1 and GCSE courses, if appropriate.

-Transition from primary school and into Sixth Form provision are important for LSB students.
+Enhanced transition from primary school and into Post 16 provision are important for LSB students.

 How do we measure progress?